bcgov/itvr/README.md

 The admin panel is available here: `http://localhost:8000/admin/`

+You can view Django Restframework's browseable api here: `http://localhost:8000/api/`

+Use a created superuser to login and view the api.

 #### MinIO
 You can view the contents of the bucket in MinIO by visiting `http://localhost:9001/login`.
 Use env variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` to login to the console.
 Default values are found in `minio.env`